 Note that the European Union now requires DHA in all infant formulas.
 In many cases, baby formulas add fish oil to provide DHA, an important Omega 3 fatty acid.
 Other Omegas are typically provided in the form of plant oils, for instance, rapeseed oil provides ALA (Omega 3), and sunflower or safflower oil provides LA (Omega 6).

 In general, most European baby formulas use fish oil rather than an artificial DHA source, due to concerns about the way alternative DHA sources are extracted and manufactured.
 However, as of 2023, Holle now uses microalgae oil for DHA, and M. Alpina oil for ARA.

 Which has the better ingredients?

 ✔️ Loulouka and Holle are Similar for carbohydrate sources, with both using lactose and skim milk, with some additional whey powder.
-Holle also includes maltodextrine in Stages 1 to 3 (but not in their Pre variety), whereas Loulouka includes maltodextrine in Stages 2-3 (but not in Stage 1).
+Holle also includes maltodextrin in Stages 1 to 3 (but not in their Pre variety), whereas Loulouka includes maltodextrin in Stages 2-3 (but not in Stage 1).

 ✔️ Loulouka and Holle are Similar for protein sources, with both using milk and whey powder.
 All Loulouka and Holle formulas use skim milk except for Holle Pre, which uses whole milk.